DeVonta Smith: Personal life

-On December 31, 2024, Smith announced his engagement to Mya Danielle, his childhood sweetheart.
+On June 13, 2026, Smith married Mya Danielle, his childhood sweetheart.
 The couple have two daughters.

 Smith is a Christian.
-He has said “I know I wouldn’t be here without God.
+He said, “I know I wouldn’t be here without God.
 Without him blessing me with the abilities I have I wouldn’t have got here.
 Being alone doesn’t get you here.
 Just being a firm believer in Him and just Him guiding me through.
 He has helped me get through a lot.”